ctrf-io/cypress-ctrf-json-reporter/README.md

   on, {
     outputFile: 'custom-name.json', // Optional: Output file name.
 Defaults to 'ctrf-report.json'.
     outputDir: 'custom-directory',  // Optional: Output directory path.
 Defaults to 'ctrf'.
+    minimal: true,                  // Optional: Generate a minimal report.
+Defaults to 'false'.
+Overrides screenshot and testType when set to true
+    testType: 'e2e',                // Optional: Specify the test type (e.g., 'api', 'e2e').
+Defaults to 'e2e'.
     appName: 'MyApp',               // Optional: Specify the name of the application under test.
     appVersion: '1.0.0',            // Optional: Specify the version of the application under test.
     osPlatform: 'linux',            // Optional: Specify the OS platform.